hamishdickson/jobs5/README.md

 # Jobs5

-A pretty light webapp based for jobs3
+A very light webapp based for jobs3

 ## Differences between jobs5 and jobs4

 This is a prototype and doesn't aim to offer the functionality of jobs4.
+Please use jobs4 if you have a choice.

 ## technologies

-This webapp runs off an express [http://expressjs.com/] (node.js) server.
-It uses mustache.js [http://mustache.github.io/] as a template engine.
+This webapp runs off an express (http://expressjs.com/) (a node.js) server.
+It uses mustache.js (http://mustache.github.io/ as a template engine.

 ## How to run